 Reality-check time!
 Did you make any New Year’s resolutions for your career?
-If so, what was your hope and plan for 2016 – and, more importantly, how are you progressing towards those career goals?
+If so, what was your hope and plan for this year – and, more importantly, how are you progressing towards those career goals?

 If you are like most people (according to the research by the University of Scranton, only eight percent of people achieve their New Year’s resolutions), chances are you had the best intentions in the beginning of the year.
 Those intentions have probably been overcome by urgent tasks, fire-drills and the routine flow of your daily life.